Esri/mapbook-ios/README.md

 * [Xcode 11](https://itunes.apple.com/us/app/xcode/id497799835?mt=12) with Swift 5
 * [ArcGIS Runtime SDK for iOS](https://developers.arcgis.com/ios/)

+**Note:**  Starting from the 100.8 release, the *ArcGIS Runtime SDK for iOS* uses Apple's Metal framework to display maps and scenes.
+However, Xcode does not support Metal based rendering in iOS 12 simulators on macOS Catalina, or in any version of iOS simulator on macOS Mojave.
+If you are developing map or scene based apps in these environments, you will need test and debug them on a physical device instead of the simulator.

 ## Contributing
 Anyone and everyone is welcome to [contribute](CONTRIBUTING.md).
 We do accept pull requests.